lohani2280/mdanalysis/Style-Guide.md

 ## Importing modules

 * Try to reduce dependency on external packages; currently, you can use anything in

    * `numpy`
    * `biopython`
    * `gridDataFormats`
    * `networkx`

   because these packages are always installed.

   `scipy` is optional and not guaranteed to be installed.

   If you must depend on new external package, discuss its use on the [developer mailing list](http://developers.mdanalysis.org) or as part of the issue/PR.
-For independent modules in `MDAnalysis.analysis` or `MDAnalysis.visualization`, there are fewer restrictions, except that a user that does not have a required package installed still must be able to import everything else in MDAnalysis.
+For independent modules in `MDAnalysis.analysis` or `MDAnalysis.visualization`, there are fewer restrictions, except that a user who does not have a required package installed must still be able to import everything else in MDAnalysis.
+Your module should print a message notifying the user that a specific additional package needs to be installed.

 * use **absolute imports** in the library (i.e. relative imports must be explicitly indicated), e.g.,
   ```python